Civil Protection Order Portal Design

 Survivors often struggle to navigate fragmented resources and unclear filing pathways

-Rural users face additional barriers, including limited access to technology and support services
+Survivors in rural areas face additional barriers, including limited access to technology and support services

 Design responses explored:

-Guiding users step-by-step through the filing process
+Guiding survivors step-by-step through the filing process

 Integrating legal information and support resources into the workflow